Elliott, Julia. The Wilds. Tin House Books, Portland, 2014. F;9/16.

 Rapture brings two approximately 12-year-old daughters of trendy parents into an eccentric lowlife household where they are changed by strange experiences of the socially off-label characters.
 Jaws offers a dizzying essay on point of view.
 A dementing lady goes on a theme-park cruise with her family and experiences the clearly banal and mechanized shark thrills as fully terrifying.
 The situation is ridiculous, almost laughable, but putting the poor woman in the middle of it darkens it into horror, completely false and contrived but in the lady’s demented mind as real as a shark at her throat.

 The Wilds was my favourite, and it was very good.
 I read short passages to my wife Robin that had us both laughing out loud.
 Again it’s about a madly chaotic eccentric family, this time half a dozen completely uncontrolled boys, described by an early-teen girl narrator next door.
-The mother is so overwhelmed dragging enough meat home in her station wagon to keep the boys fed that she’s helplessly unable to keep track of them.
+The mother is so overwhelmed dragging enough meat home in her station wagon to keep the boys fed that she’s plain not able to keep track of them.
 Everything smells, the place is a terrible mess, nobody changes their clothes, cats are everywhere, the boys are deeply into the kind of silly rituals boys would favour left to their own devices, and at one point in a terrifyingly ambiguous confrontation after the boys physically capture the girl narrator, one of the younger boys casually fires a knife at a cat.
 Of course she falls in love with one of the older boys, and their confrontation is eye-opening.